-There have been attempts at creating game systems adapted to J.R.R.
+There have been a number of attempts at creating game systems adapted to J.R.R.
 Tolkien's Middle-earth since the mid 1970's.
 The original Dungeons & Dragons was heavily based on Tolkien's, among others settings, including "hobbits" as a player character race, but D&D was designed to also fit many other settings if desired.
 Intellectual property issues forced the D&D creators to change hobbits to halflings, and make many other changes.
 In the early 1980's Iron Crown Enterprises modified their Rolemaster system and created the first licensed Tolkien-based RPG, lasting until 1999.
 From 2001 through 2006 Decipher modified their CODA system for the second licensed Tolkien-based RPG but with far more restrictions on which material they could use than ICE had previously been restricted to.
+Most recently, in 2011 Cubicle 7 and Sophisticated Games released the next licensed Tolkien-based RPG called The One Ring RPG (TOR RPG).

-In each case of the commercial Tolkien-based role playing game systems, the commercial ventures were actually just modified versions of their more generic systems roughly adapted to fit into the Tolkien setting.
+Prior to TOR, in each case of the commercial Tolkien-based role playing game systems, the commercial ventures were actually just modified versions of their more generic systems roughly adapted to fit into the Tolkien setting.
 This has ended up a bit like pounding a square peg into a round hole.
 You can make it fit with enough pounding, but it leaves something to be desired in the fit.
+TOR derives from various other systems, but is the first commercial product designed specifically just for use in a Middle-earth setting.
+While the TOR RPG has promise they are also under very stringent license restrictions.